oroinc/documentation/user/back-office/sales/price-lists/index.rst

 * Assign prices for newly added products automatically.
 * Schedule temporary or permanent price changes.
 * Override the automatically assigned price with the manually adjusted value.
-* Set different pricing strategies and merge price list, when relevant
+* Set different pricing strategies and merge price list when relevant
 * Set custom price list rules

-If your business does not require complex price calculation rules, pricing strategies and merges, you can opt for OroCommerce's Flat Pricing, which is the feature :ref:`configured by your system administrator via the console <dev-guide-setup-flat-pricing>`.
-When flat pricing is enabled, CPL-related configuration settings are hidden from the application.
-Flat pricing configuration is available on global, organization and website levels.
+If your business does not require complex price calculation rules, pricing strategies, and merges, you can opt for OroCommerce's Flat Pricing, which is :ref:`configured by your system administrator via the console <dev-guide-setup-flat-pricing>`.
+CPL-related configuration settings are hidden from the application when flat pricing is enabled.
+Flat pricing configuration is available on global, organization, and website levels.

 Learn more on price lists in the following topics: